9qdbds6xqc-png/Praetorium/README.md

 ## Conversational Assistant

 - `/` keeps the minimalist landing page and links to the chat.
-- `/chat` renders the KI-style assistant that answers questions based on the PDFs stored for the **default company**.
+- `/chat` now lets the user paste any public website link; the assistant fetches the page text (via the KI-Vergabe backend) and answers strictly from that content.

-There is no admin/upload surface in this project: it simply consumes the existing KI-Vergabe backend (Supabase tables, storage bucket, and serverless APIs).
-Reuse the exact same environment variables from that project so both deployments talk to the same backend.
+The backlog endpoint is still shared with the KI-Vergabe deployment, so conversations continue to be stored centrally.
+No upload/admin screen exists in this repo.

 ### Environment Variables